boltops-tools/sonic/docs/_docs/tutorial-ecs-exec.md

 root@fc4035f90bdc:/app#
 ```

-What you see above is a bash shell within the docker container!
+What you see in the last line above is a bash prompt because you are in a bash shell within the docker container!
 With one command you have placed yourself into the running container 🎉

 As mentioned in the [previous section]({% link _docs/tutorial-ssh.md %}) and also in the [Settings documentation]({% link _docs/settings.md %}) you can configure a `~/.sonic/settings.yml` file which shortens the command further.
 Let's add this to your settings: